-The Albert Einstein Distinguished Educator Fellowship is intended to support the intellectual and professional development of K-12 teachers in science, math, engineering, or technology fields who have the desire to bring their education and classroom expertise to Washington, DC, for the mutual benefit to Federal agency and U.S. Congressional offices.
+The AEF Program is intended to support the intellectual and professional development of K-12 STEM teachers who have the desire to share their education and classroom expertise with Federal agencies and U.S. Congressional offices.

-- Must provide proof of U.S. citizenship upon accepting a Fellowship offer;
+- Provide proof of U.S. citizenship upon accepting a Fellowship offer.

-- Must meet the Terms and Conditions spelled out in the offer letters or letters of appointment provided by their host agencies, including requirements for ethical conduct, and financial disclosure and conflict-of-interest;
+- Meet the Terms and Conditions spelled out in the offer letter of appointment provided by the AEF Program, including requirements for ethical conduct, and financial disclosure and conflict-of-interest.

-- Must represent themselves as educators in a responsible and professional manner;
+- Represent themselves as educators in a responsible and professional manner.

-Fellows must also comply with all legal and ethical requirements subject to their individual appointments.
-An example of ethics guidelines for DOE sponsored Fellows can be viewed here (187KB).
+AEF Program Fellows must also comply with all legal and ethical requirements subject to their individual appointments.
+An example of ethics guidelines for DOE sponsored Fellows can be viewed here (254KB).